-While opening account, customers shall be categorized for inherent risk like 'low' 'Medium' or 'High' and 'PEP' based on a criterion set.
+All customers shall be assigned a specific risk grade.
+Illustrative list of customers under different risk category shall be as per Annexure-2 of this policy which shall be as per regulating Act, rules or directives in specific cases.
+While opening account, customers shall be categorized for inherent risk like 'low' 'Medium' or 'High' and 'PEP/PIP' based on a criterion set.
 A periodical review of the accounts should be conducted to reassess the categorization.
+Branch/Department may change risk category of the existing customer based on the transaction or activity or Risk Profile of the customer.
+Such change shall be from lower to higher risk category and vice versa.